Empathy probably isn’t the first word that comes to mind when you think about cybersecurity.

 But maybe it should be.

-After all, having empathy with your customers doesn’t only help you to create a more user-friendly app.
+After all, having empathy with your customers doesn’t only help you to create a more user-friendly mobile app.
 It also helps you to make your app more secure.

 Imagine yourself as the end user of your app, and you’ll think of lots of different scenarios of where and how it might be used.
 Attack vectors will come into focus that might have been hidden before.